 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Ischemic heart disease and resulting heart failure remain a major public health problem worldwide in spite of therapeutic progresses.
-Almost two decades ago, stem cell-based therapy appeared as a promising method to stimulate cardiac regeneration, .
+Almost two decades ago, stem cell-based therapy appeared as a promising method to stimulate cardiac regeneration.
 Based on the main findings and challenges faced during clinical trials within this timeframe, a number of consensus and position papers have been issued by key opinion leaders, with the specific aim to empower cell-based cardiac repair and regeneration in patients with the aforesaid maladies.

 Micheu MM.
 Moving forward on the pathway of cell-based therapies in ischemic heart disease and heart failure – time for new recommendations?
 World J Stem Cells 2019; In press